Does public law control the detailed design, appearance and method of construction of any new building?

-By law, every applicant for planning permit must submit the detailed architectural drawings (building development plan) of the proposed development for vetting and approval by the Planning Authority.
+By law, every applicant for Planning Permit must submit the detailed architectural drawings (building development plan) of the proposed development for vetting and approval by the Planning Permit Authority.
 There are regulations with respect to the design and appearance of the building development and such matters as setbacks, plot coverage, permissible height and number of floors, easements of access and rights of way etc.

 Yes, the Planning and Building Act and derivative regulations, as well as the plans for land use can contain requirements regarding the building’s technical and aesthetic design.
 However, beyond this, there remains a significant degree of freedom for the developer.